 How to find the best duvet cover

 - Go natural, especially if you run hot or cold: "Natural fibers adapt more easily to temperature fluctuations and allow our skin to breathe more easily.
-This enables us to regulate our own body temperature more effectively," Winnel told TODAY.
+This enables us to regulate our own body temperature more effectively," Winnel said.
 "Polyester traps heat, and the skin doesn’t breathe well."
 Look for cotton, bamboo or a combination, which may be more durable, but avoid synthetic blends.

-- Don't be fooled by thread count: Very high thread counts are less breathable, so higher isn’t always better for duvet covers, Winnel said.
+- Don't be fooled by thread count: Very high thread counts are less breathable, so higher isn’t always better for duvet covers, Winnel explained.
 "While a higher thread count can mean the material is softer and more durable, this isn’t always the case.
 It depends on the fabric.
 A higher-quality fabric with a lower thread count is better than a lower-quality fabric with a high thread count," she added.

 - The weave is all personal preference: Sateen, percale, twill — these words all describe the weave of the fabric.
 Sateen is smooth and sleek; percale is a plain weave, more crisp and cool; twill has more of a robust feel, according to Tuck.
-Really, it's mostly about looks and texture preference: "Our bedrooms should be treated as a sleep sanctuary, and and if the color and feel of your duvet cover make you feel calm, then you are off to a good start," Fish said.
+Really, it's mostly about looks and texture preference: "Our bedrooms should be treated as a sleep sanctuary, and if the color and feel of your duvet cover make you feel calm, then you are off to a good start," Fish said.

 - Look for fasteners: "Having your duvet insert get all bunched up into a corner is more than frustrating," Fish said.
 Make sure that your cover has buttons, clasps or ties, to keep the duvet in place.
 Also, check out the washing instructions — make sure it's not dry clean only, for example.